 The Asian-style mortar and pestle are used for grinding various ingredients, especially spices, herbs, and other foods.
 The typical mortar is around 3” tall with around 2” to 3” diameter, and the bowl is typically around 4” in diameter or length (depending on shape) with 2 or 3 ounces capacity.
 However, there are also larger and smaller options available, and the general rule of thumb is to choose the right size according to the quantity of the ingredients you’d need to grind.

 Do you want to learn more about Chinese cuisine?
-Check out these cooking books – Opens in new tab.
+Check out these cooking courses and books – Opens in new tab.

 20. Hot Pot